Eighty Five Seasons: Living Data

 This work takes 31,412 days of daily global temperature measurements and renders them as something you want to stay with.
 The abstract beauty draws you in.
 The realisation of what's underneath holds you there.
 Charts explain.
 Art provokes.

-AI didn't create this art.
-But without AI, it wouldn't exist.
-AI was my collaborator in building the tool, an application I designed specifically for this practice.
-It didn't make the art.
-It gave me the means to build my own paintbrushes.
-I sat down and played the instrument.
+People ask if these are AI generated.
+They're not.
+AI didn't replace my creativity, it gave me the means to build my own paintbrushes.
+I built the instrument.
+I play it.
 That distinction matters, and it's a conversation audiences are hungry to have.

 The work

-The animation above is driven by real temperature data.
+The animations above are driven by real temperature data.
 Every element is positioned by actual measurements.
-Simulated forces, gravity, wind, act on them, and the composition evolves continuously.
-It is not random.
-Every movement traces back to a specific day.
+Simulated forces, gravity, wind, act on them, and each composition evolves continuously.

 The same data exists as static compositions.
 Large format archival prints, each interpreting eighty five years through a different lens.
 Grids, spirals, particles, fractured cells, painted surfaces.
 The animation gives the data time.
 The prints compress it into a single image.